linusphan/postit/README.md

 ## Overview
 This is a social news and discussion application built using Rails, PostgreSQL, and JavaScript.
-[Heroku link](https://postit-linus.herokuapp.com/) is currently down because web dynos have been scaled down to 0 for the moment.
 Feel free to try out the application by setting it up on your local machine.

 ## Getting Started